The IB Diploma Programme Course

 - The equivalent of one half day a week will be spent on some form of creative, aesthetic activity or active community service.
 This is known as CAS (Creativity, Action, Service) and credit is given for skills, talents and participation in activities such as sport, theatre, community service and voluntary work.

-Because there are nine components in the Diploma, IB students are taught how to learn, how to organise themselves, think and, crucially, how to continue as individuals to learn.
+As an IB student you are taught how to learn, how to organise yourself, think and, crucially, how to continue as individuals to learn.

 The IB is a highly successful preparation for, and method of admission to, all universities including Oxford, Cambridge, LSE, and medical schools.
 It is also a unique passport to over 900 of the top universities world wide: they know IB students are higher achievers than most, fulfil their potential and are, therefore, keen to attract them into their institution.